jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-9.md

-+++
+---
+heading: Chapter 9
+title: "Obligation of Contracts"
+date: 2015-09-10
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Obligation of Contracts" heading=  "Chapter 9 Part 1 Section 3" description=  "The obligation of contract is based on the reasonable expectation from a promise.
-A promise is a declaration that you want the promisee to depend on you to perform it" date=  2015-09-21 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-8" linkbtext=  "Chapter 8" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-10" linkftext=  "Chapter 10" icon=  "/icons/smith.png"
+description: "The obligation of contract is based on the reasonable expectation from a promise.
+A promise is a declaration that you want the promisee to depend on you to perform it"
-+++
+---

 The obligation of contract is based on the reasonable expectation from a promise.